-Excellent Susan Thixton, author of the blog Truth About Pet Food, rates Wellness and other canned cat foods on a 4-point scale.
+Susan Thixton, author of the blog Truth About Pet Food, rates Wellness and other canned cat foods on a four-point scale.
 She rates each flavor individually, and her reviews are extremely thorough, examining ingredient quality, nutritional makeup and more.

-Review: Wellness Cat Food, Susan Thixton, Updated November 2011
+Review: Wellness Cat Food, Susan Thixton, As of January 2014

 Review: Wellpet LLC Voluntarily Recalls Certain Lots of Canned Cat Food, U.S. Food and Drug Administration, Feb.
 28, 2011

-Very Good About.com's guide to cats, Franny Syufy, calls Wellness Chicken Formula an enigma.
-She says that owners will appreciate the high-quality ingredients, and some cats like the food.
+About.com's guide to cats, Franny Syufy, calls Wellness Chicken Formula an enigma.
+She says that owners will appreciate the high-quality ingredients and some cats like the food.
 However, other cats reject it at every turn.
 Because of the cost, she recommends trying a few cans with your cats before placing a large order.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Review: Top Canned Cat Food, Franny Syufy, Not Dated

-Review: Cat Chat Approved Foods, Tracie Hotchner, Not Dated
+Review: The List of Cat Chat Approved Canned Foods, Tracie Hotchner, Not Dated

-Good Wellness Chicken Formula (like other Wellness flavors) is suitable for cats that have feline inflammatory bowel disease (IBD), according to this website.
-That means it's free from low-quality grains, dairy and certain spices and additives that can irritate cats' bowels.
+Wellness Chicken Formula (like other Wellness flavors) is suitable for cats that have feline inflammatory bowel disease (IBD), according to this website.
+That means it's free from low-quality grains, dairy, and certain spices and additives that can irritate cats' bowels.